 We also support a number of local schools through our international partners, including these:

 trip members have the opportunity to visit the Enyuata Primary School, a village school near Arusha, and we have been proud to have the opportunity to support it for many years.
 If any of our past Kili travelers are interested in sending a contribution, please contact our

 We extend our heartfelt thanks to the many clients who have given so generously to the support of this wonderful school.

 Isikhokelo Public Primary School, South Africa

-Wilderness Travel is sponsoring a local school in the Khayelitsha Township (outside of Cape Town, South Africa).
-The Isikhokelo Public Primary School teaches over 1000 students between the ages of 6 and 16 but has very limited resources.
-Our trip members visiting Cape Town can visit the school with our local guide Owen Jinka, who is actively involved in the Khayelitsha Township.
-If you wish to make a donation, you can send payment to Wilderness Travel, payable to Wilderness Travel, and 100% of the funds will be sent to the school.
-Please contact our Africa Manager.
+Wilderness Travel is sponsoring the Isikhokelo Public Primary School in the Khayelitsha Township (outside of Cape Town), which teaches over 1000 students between the ages of 6 and 16 but has very limited resources.
+Our trip members visiting Capetown on Adventuring in South Africa, Great Game Parks of Southern Africa, or our Private Journeys may visit the school with our local guide Owen Jinka, who is actively involved in the Khayelitsha Township.
+If you wish to make a donation, you can send payment to us, payable to Wilderness Travel, and 100% of the funds will be sent to the school.
+Please contact our

 Urubamba Valley Schools, Peru

-Our Inca Trail to Machu Picchu and many other Peru trips pass through the Urubamba Valley, sacred valley of the Incas, where Wilderness Travel has provided aid to a number of rural, largely Quechua community schools.
-Our support has included blackboards and other educational materials, and most recently computers for the Piscacucho School.
-If any of our past travelers are interested in supporting this work, please contact our Latin America Manager.
+Our Inca Trail to Machu Picchu, Hiker’s Journey to Machu Picchu, and many other Peru trips pass through the Urubamba Valley, sacred valley of the Incas, where Wilderness Travel has provided aid to a number of rural, largely Quecha community schools.
+This has included blackboards and other educational materials, and most recently computers for the Piscacucho School.
+If any of our past travelers are interested in supporting this work please contact our